aparaatti/redish/README.md

 1. Debish
 2. Redish

 and it comes with Debish selected.
+I haven't used reddish and I'll probably fork debish to it's own theme.

 The Redish can be set up with changing the `variant` variable in `theme.lua`.
 The theme should be installed at `$XDG_CONFIG_HOME/awesome/themes`, which